 - If the agent is ‘online’ or ‘offline’, then the chat is added to the agent's queue.

-- If the agent is 'away', the chat is treated as a fresh conversation.
+- If the agent is logged out, the chat is treated as a fresh conversation.

 While these Queues are maintained in our Backend, conversation assignment for a particular agent is handled based on Activities performed on Athena by said agent.

-The folowing section covers how an agent is assigned a chat on the agent chat tool.
+The following section covers how an agent is assigned a chat.

 Once the chat is assigned to an agent, the user can see the handover to the agent on the SDK UI.

-- A fresh message from an exisiting user would result in a new conversation
+- A fresh message from an existing user would result in a new conversation

 - Currently we allow a maximum of 3 chats (default value) to be handled simultaneously per agent.
 We can change this value to anything between 1-5 per agent.

 Agent chat tries assigning a chat automatically based on the following parameters.